 Personally, I only use it when there is numbness and nerve pain, which it's particularly good at treating.
 Otherwise, I find relaxing on the couch with regular form of treatment can be of more benefit.

-The main benefits of acupuncture and electroacupuncture are in the treatment of chronic health problems, such as blood pressure and particularly chronic pain and other pain syndromes.
+The main benefits of traditional acupuncture and electroacupuncture are in the treatment of chronic health problems, such as high blood pressure, PCOS and particularly chronic pain and other pain syndromes.

 When given by a qualified acupuncturist, generally there aren't any side effects.
 Minor side effects include a heightened nerve sensation in the area, but this should disappear after a few days.
 Otherwise, it doesn't have any other adverse effects, it's just not as relaxing as the regular type of treatment.